 4. Where will you live?

-We will be living in missionary housing at the back of the hospital property where several other American doctors and their families live.
+We will be living in missionary housing at the back of the hospital property where several other American and International doctors and their families live.
 Brian will be able to eat breakfast with us, walk home for lunch if his schedule allows, and walk back home for dinner.
 We’ve never had that much time together, and we are looking forward to it!
 We are also excited that we will be close enough to visit him and serve in the hospital and community as the Lord leads.

 5. Will you have to learn another language?

 Yes!
 Our family will spend the first three to six months of our time in Soddo learning Amharic.
 It is a complicated language to learn with over two hundred symbols.
 Please pray that we can learn it quickly and speak it intelligently!